medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft.md

 §4's "multiple entries" for the single-shared-resource reasoning behind intersecting rather than any other combination.

-1. **Gather candidates.** Evaluate the anchor group's own `criteria` as usual, and collect every resource instance belonging to this patient that matches any criterion in the anchor group — e.g. every Condition instance coding F00 or G30, for `anchor-dementia-diagnosis`.
+1. **Gather candidates.** Evaluate the anchor group's own `criteria` as usual, per clause: within one level-4 clause the criteria are OR'd, so a candidate is every resource instance belonging to this patient that matches any criterion in that clause — e.g. every Condition instance coding F00 or G30, for `anchor-dementia-diagnosis`, whose single clause holds both codes.
+A group with several clauses gathers a separate candidate set for each, since level 3 is AND and every clause binds (see step 3).
+This reads the same way on either side of the query, because §1's levels 3 and 4 no longer alternate by polarity.
 "As usual" includes each criterion's own absolute `timeRestriction` where it has one: a resource the criterion does not match is not a candidate, and an anchor group can therefore be date-bounded in its own right (§5).
 If the anchor group is itself windowed relative to something else, its